Scooter (Belgian band)

 Scooter was a Belgian pop band from Antwerp, that started in 1979 as Scooter on the Road.
 In 1981, they released the singles "Tattoo Turkey" and "Peppermint Girl".
-Due to guitarist Jan Fraeyman suffering from terminal illness he was replaced by Bert Decorte (from The Misters).
+Due to guitarist Jan Fraeyman suffering from terminal illness he was replaced by Bert Decorte (from the Misters).
 Sadly, shortly after the release of their debut album One by One (1981), guitarist Jan Fraeyman died.

-Scooter scored a megahit in Belgium with "You (Don't Want to Be Number One)" and won the Summerhit of 1981 award, an annual prize awarded by the Flemish broadcaster Radio 2.
+Scooter scored a hit in Belgium with "You (Don't Want to Be Number One)" and won the Summerhit of 1981 award, an annual prize awarded by the Flemish broadcaster Radio 2.

-The album “One by One” was produced by the drummer of the band, Herwig Duchateau, who was later successful as the producer of bands like The Bet, Schmutz, Won Ton Ton, The Machines, e.a.).
+The album One by One was produced by the drummer of the band, Herwig Duchateau, who was later successful as the producer of bands like the Bet, Schmutz, Won Ton Ton, and the Machines.

-Scooter, now with guitarist Jan Verheyen after Bert Decorte left the band, released two more albums: Charm and Oblivion with American-sounding songs such as "Will I Ever Recover from You" (1982), "Stand Out" (1982) and "Minute by minute" (1983).
+Scooter, now with guitarist Jan Verheyen after Bert Decorte left the band, released two more albums: Charm and Oblivion with American-sounding songs such as "Will I Ever Recover from You" (1982), "Stand Out" (1982) and "Minute by Minute" (1983).
 In 1982, shortly after the release of Charm, keyboard player Pit Verlinde left the band.
+Duchateau died in 2018.